jsanchez0x/unbound_container/README.md

 Simple implementation of [unbound](https://www.nlnetlabs.nl/projects/unbound/about/) to work with [Pi-Hole](https://pi-hole.net/).
 Both in separate Docker containers.

 ## Prerequisites
+If the Pi-hole container is running on a network other than the default.
+If not, this is not necessary.
-- Get the name of the network where the Pi-Hole container is located (for example pihole-network).
+- Get the name of the network where the Pi-Hole container is located.
-- And set an unused IP of this network (for example 172.18.0.4).
+- And set an unused IP of this network.

 ## Build
 ```bash